-As of May 2021, we have collected contractual rent obligations from every tenant in the Offering other than one 2,043sqft tenant (less than 0.5% of portfolio), which we will be back-filling with an existing tenant.
+As of June 2021, we have collected contractual rent obligations from every tenant in the Offering.
 We have evaluated rent relief requests on a case-by-case basis through 2020’s pandemic-related market volatility and have granted adjustments for 3 tenants.

 In the long run, we believe the quality and location of our properties will continue to allow us to weather economic storms better than most.
 For latest performance, see quarterly report.